fathima86/Oliguric-Acute-kidney-injury-prediction-using-Stacked-LSTM-algorithm/README.md

 mimic-iii/concepts/organfailure/kdigo-stages-7day.sql
 mimic-iii/concepts/organfailure/kdigo-stages.sql
 mimic-iii/concepts/organfailure/kdigo-uo.sql
-Run the SQL scripts in the sql folder.
+Run the SQL scripts.
 The extract_data.sql should be run after all the other scripts.
-These scripts builds on and extends the scripts from the MIMIC code repository mentioned at point 2. imputation
+These scripts builds on and extends the scripts from the MIMIC code repository mentioned at point 2.
+Extracted data are saved as CSV files and used for implementation imputation
 Selection and pattern mixture model